quantumlib/Qualtran/README.md

 # Qᴜᴀʟᴛʀᴀɴ

-Software for quantum algorithms research.
+Qᴜᴀʟᴛʀᴀɴ (quantum algorithms translator) is a set of abstractions for representing quantum programs and a library of quantum algorithms expressed in that language to support quantum algorithms research.

 **Note:** Qualtran is an experimental preview release.
 We provide no backwards compatibility guarantees.
 Some algorithms or library functionality may be incomplete or contain inaccuracies.